 The findings of this report are consistent with a powerful mentoring effect as demonstrated by the life experiences of the young people surveyed and mentoring’s link to improved academic, social and economic prospects.
 This mentoring effect is growing and, if harnessed, it has the potential to help meet a range of national challenges and strengthen our communities and economy.

-The survey found that 1.8 million at-risk young adults had been matched in mentoring relationships through mentoring programs while they are growing up.
+The survey found that 1.8 million at-risk young adults had been matched in mentoring relationships through mentoring programs while they were growing up.
 In the early 1990s an estimated 300,000 at-risk young people had a structured mentoring relationship.
 Another 4.1 million at-risk young adults had informal mentoring relationships with teachers, coaches, extended family members or neighbors while they were growing up.

 Despite this positive trend, one in three young people surveyed did not have a mentor while they were growing up.
 Applying their experiences to the U.S. Census demographics for 8-18 year olds, it is projected that 16 million young people, including 9 million at-risk young people, will reach adulthood without connecting with a mentor of any kind.